FWDSEC/burp-auto-gql/README.md

 # Forked: Auto GraphQL Scanner (aka Auto GQL)

 This repository is a fork of the original Burp Auto GQL (beta) tool created by Jared Meit.
-It includes an additional functionality to import the Introspection Schema file as an alternative option.
+It includes an additional functionality to import the Introspection schema file as an alternative option.

 ## Usage